Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 canonical_url:
 ---

-As a software engineer, choosing a stack or framework to work with is hard.
-Take frontend developers for example.
-They have been argueing over which framework is the best for years.
-Yet, to this day, it's hard to say React has won (although it is safe to say Angular is loosing 🤒).
-The serverless community faces this struggle as well.
-I've been using Serverless Framework along with Typescript for half a year now to develop cloud native applications.
+Serverless Framework and AWS CDK are two big players in the serverless development world.
+At first glance, you would think they are competitors, but I've been using Serverless Framework along with Typescript for half a year now to develop cloud native applications.
 In my experience, it's mostly been a breeze - mostly 🥺.

 ## TL;DR

-If you build serverless applications and your language of choice is Typescript.
-If you're assessing which tech stack & tool will enable you to develop better quality applications for your end users.
-Then, coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly build high-value cloud native apps.
-One of the most practical and modern way to do that is using the [@swarmion/serverless-cdk-plugin](https://www.npmjs.com/package/@swarmion/serverless-cdk-plugin) plugin to seamlessly integrate your AWS CDK resources in Serverless Framework.
+Combining [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly robust cloud native applications.

+To achieve that, I recommend using the [@swarmion/serverless-cdk-plugin](https://www.npmjs.com/package/@swarmion/serverless-cdk-plugin) plugin to seamlessly integrate your AWS CDK resources in Serverless Framework.

 Most compelling pros: